fanjunkai1/DVD/README.md

 |   |   |   |   |-- ...
 ~~~

-**Note**: For organizing the structure of the data above, you can use the script we provide for organization.
-The commands are as follows:
+**Note**: for organizing the data structure above, you can use the script we provide with the following commands:

 ### Inference ###